 While Croatia is in the process of developing a new National Policy for Gender Equality measures contained in the policy for the period 2011-2015 continue to be implemented.
 In 2019 the second NAP was developed.
-The new NAP covers both our domestic and international activities by setting out and strengthening specific measures in the area of prevention and protection, as well as the representation of women in decision-making activities and processes concerning security and peace-building.
+The current NAP II covers both our domestic and international activities by setting out and strengthening specific measures in areas including prevention and protection, as well as the representation of women in decision-making activities and processes concerning security and peace-building.
+The revision of the current NAP II is under review.